What impact does good procurement have on business-wide success?

 How does procurement as a service work?

 Procurement as a Service (PaaS) is a method of outsourcing part or all of your procurement function or processes to an expert provider.
-This specialist service combines deep expertise and cutting-edge technology and analytics to support a range of common procurement activities including:
+Strategic procurement services combine deep expertise and cutting-edge technology and analytics to support a range of common procurement activities, including:

 -